KenKundert/networth/README.rst

 **Latest Development Version**:
     | Version: 0.6.0
     | Released: 2020-01-08

+    - Now uses `QuantiPhy Eval <https://github.com/KenKundert/quantiphy_eval>`_
+      to allow you to use expressions within strings for estimated values.

 **0.4 (2019-06-15)**:
     - Convert to using new IEXcloud API for downloading security prices.